Xiaoqian-Liu/MMGN/Matlab/README.txt

 Matlab code for 'A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion'

-This folder includes code for implementing the MMGN method for 1-bit matrix completion.
+This folder includes code for implementing the MMGN method for 1-bit matrix completion in Matlab.

 ===== Functions =====